NEUROIMAGING

 Management

-- symptomatic treatment (e.g., antiepileptic drugs, anxiety control, blood pressure control)
+- provide symptomatic treatment (e.g., antiseizure medication, anxiety control, blood pressure control)

-- there is a probable effect of corticosteroids [Chisci, 2011]
+- the use of corticosteroids may have a probable effect [Chisci, 2011]

 Prognosis